Back to All Events

 • Project for Empty Space 110 Edison Place Newark, NJ, 07102 United States (map)

-On Friday, January 16th, 6:00–7:30 PM, join us for Session 5: The Eagle and Condor Prophecy & Jasmín Durán’s Andean Herbalism and La Horchata Circle.
-We close out our series of conversations and the exhibition with a short presentation on the Prophecy of the Eagle and Condor as medicine and a guide for the Andean diaspora living on northern Native lands.
-Closing the event, we will be joined by herbalist Jasmín Durán for a multigenerational conversation about La Horchata -- a traditional herbal drink popular in southern Ecuador, best known for its vibrant red hue!
+We conclude our series of conversations with a brief presentation on the Prophecy of the Eagle and Condor as medicine and a guide for the Andean diaspora living on northern Native lands.
+We will also be joined by herbalist Jasmín Durán for a multigenerational conversation about La Horchata -- a traditional herbal drink popular in southern Ecuador, best known for its vibrant red hue!
 We'll be sharing stories, recipes, and learning about the medicinal properties of the herbs traditionally used in this beloved Ecuadorian drink.
-Together, we'll prepare two versions of horchata to enjoy in the community.
+This event is open to the entire community, and we especially invite elders, grandmothers, aunties, and mothers to come together to create a horchata blend to enjoy.

 RSVP for the Workshop here.